 We regret that you feel you need to make a complaint against the Association.
 We always aim to act with the highest degree of professionalism, however we do acknowledge that sometimes we will fall short of our own high standards.

 The below procedure should be followed in the event you have a valid complaint against a CPAA employee, official, contractor or third-party partner.
-This procedure is in accordance with the Association’s ‘Complaints Policy’ which can be accessed here.
-We advise that you read and understand this policy before making a complaint.

 We will be unable to investigate any of the following types of complaint under this policy: